-If your child has an inattentive type of ADHD, chances are they experience insomnia quite often.
-In fact, a report by CHADD stated that half of all parents of children with ADHD reported that their child suffers from sleep deprivation.
-Restless leg syndrome is another condition that is often experienced by children with ADHD but with enough sleep, this condition can be controlled.
+If your child has an inattentive type of ADHD, chances are you've noticed a few side effects that have led to this conclusion.
+One tell tale sign of ADHD is insomnia.
+A report by CHADD states that half of all parents of children with ADHD reported that their child suffers from sleep deprivation.

 Naturally, when a child isn’t sleeping well they get irritated far more quickly and have even more trouble staying focused, which is why sleep needs to be a priority for your child if they have ADHD.